Hokkien Noodles with Chicken, Ginger & Scallion - The Woks of Life

 If the noodles are stubbornly stuck together in a clump, dip them in a bowl of very hot water to loosen them, then drain.

-Don’t worry, though.
+No problem.
 In a pinch, you could also use fresh udon noodles, or basically ANY other noodle that can be stir-fried.
+You could also use our homemade egg noodles (boil them first and drain them very well before stir-frying), which you can make with just flour, eggs, and water.

 A Favorite Flavor Combination